edithatogo/unimelb-thesis-template/README.md

-# University of Melbourne Thesis Template (Modernized)
+# University of Melbourne Thesis Template

 This is a modernized version of the University of Melbourne PhD thesis template.
 It has been updated to use modern LaTeX packages and best practices, making it easier to use, customize, and maintain.